Nagari Inscriptions on Qutb Minar

 Many inscriptions in Arabic and Nagari characters scattered throughout the Minar reveal its rich history.
 Through the Arabic inscriptions, we have been able to confirm that the basement storey was built by Qutub-ud-din Aibak (r: 1206-1210) while he was the Viceroy of Delhi, for his suzerain Muhammad Ghori, while the 2nd, 3rd and 4th storeys were completed by Iltutmish (r: 1211-1236).
 Firoz Shah Tughlaq (r: 1351-1388) added the 5th storey and the cupola.
 Later in 1503 Sikandar Lodi (r: 1489-1517) carried out some restoration on the cupola and the upper storeys (2nd & 5th storeys).

-Nagari inscriptions also record the names of three Sultans, whose records are not found in Arabic inscriptions: Muhammad Tughlaq, Ala-ud-din Khilji and certain Malikdin.
-These inscriptions shows that the monument was not only regarded as a mazina, but also a tower of glory and tower of victory.
+Nagari inscriptions also record the names of three Sultans, whose records are not found in Arabic inscriptions: Muhammad Bin Tughlaq, Ala-ud-din Khilji and certain Malikdin.
+These inscriptions shows that the monument was not only regarded as a mazina, but also as a tower of glory and victory.

-It should be remembered that during the reigns of Ala-ud-din and Muhammad Tughlaq, the Qutub Minar only had four storeys.
+It should be noted that during the reigns of Ala-ud-din Khilji and Muhammad Bin Tughlaq, the Qutb Minar had only four storeys.
 These repairs were likely conducted on the original fourth storey of the Minar, which was constructed by Iltutmish.
-We have already seen the Nagari inscription praising Muhammad Tughlaq.
+We have already seen the Nagari inscription praising Muhammad Bin Tughlaq.
 Malikdin and Ala-ud-din Khilji may have also conducted some minor restorations to the original fourth storey of Iltutmish, which was destroyed by lightning during Firoz Tughlaq's reign.
 According to Pushpa Prasad, Malikdin could be another name for Malik Qutub-ud-din.

 The addition by Firoz Shah begins from the interior staircase at the beginning of the fourth storey.
 While the original interior casing of the Minar is made of Delhi quartzite stone, Firoz Shah's repairs were done with red sandstone.